Contact Dr. Michael T. Mengak

 Books or Book Chapters

 Mengak, M. T., and C. A. Miller.
-(In preparation).
+(In press).
 Human Dimensions and Education.
 Chapter XXX in K. Vercaurteren (editor).
 Ecology and Management of Feral Swine in North America.
 Taylor and Frances Publishers.

 Mengak, M.T.
-(In review).
+(2018).
 Relocation of nuisance wildlife.
 Technical Report.
 National Wildlife Research Center, USDA Wildlife Services, Ft.
 Collins, CO.

 Foster, M.A. and M.T.
 Mengak.
 2015.
 Georgia Wild Pig Management Manual.
 River Valley Regional Commission, Columbus, GA.
 102 pages